GeoscienceAustralia/sira/_sources/ch03_installation.rst.txt

 **Create AWS Instance using bash script**:

-The top level directory of SIFRA has the script ``create-instance.sh`` The script requires the `aws command line interface <https://aws.amazon.com/cli/>`_ to be installed on the machine.
+The top level directory of SIFRA has the script ``create-aws-instance.sh`` The script requires the `aws command line interface <https://aws.amazon.com/cli/>`_ to be installed on the machine.
 It also requires access to AWS account credentials.

 The script is run as::

-    $ create-instance.sh
+    $ create-aws-instance.sh

 Both of these commands will use the build_sifra_box.sh to install Linux updates and the docker components that will be required.